Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 where $\overline{u^{(n)}_{ij}}$ and $\Sigma^{(n)}_{ij}$ are the $(i,j)$-th elements of the unknown posterior mean $\overline{\fm{n}}$ and posterior standard deviation $\mat\Sigma^{(n)}$ to be inferred, respectively.

 Now we discuss the challenges in learning the variational posterior distribution.
 We modify Eq. (\ref{eq: svi kl}) to obtain our objective function:

-In linear problems (i.e. tensor completion) the popular mean-field inference approach cycles through closed-form updates to the parameters of the variational distribution to select the optimal tensor factor parameters~\cite{zhao2015bayesian,zhao2016bayesian}.
-Unfortunately, these closed-form updates do not work in our problem setting due to the nonlinear tensorized forward model.
-As a result, we need to employ gradient-based iterations in SVI to update the tensor factor parameters.
-In the SVI framework, the expected log-likelihood in Equation (\ref{eq: low-rank objective}) must be approximated by sampling the variational distribution $q$.
-Therefore, various approaches only differ in how they interact with the KL divergence term in Equation (\ref{eq: low-rank objective}).
+Due to the nonlinear tensorized forward model, we need to employ gradient-based iterations in SVI to update the tensor factor parameters.
+The expected log-likelihood in Equation (\ref{eq: low-rank objective}) must be approximated by sampling the variational distribution $q$.
 The first standard approach is to select a variational distribution $q\left(\{\fm{n}\},\boldsymbol{\lambda}\right)$ for which the KL divergence in Equation (\ref{eq: low-rank objective}) can be obtained in a closed form.
 The second standard approach is to approximate the KL divergence term by sampling from the variational posterior.
 In practice, two challenges prevent us from applying these standard SVI approaches: \begin{itemize} \item {\bf Challenge 1: Closed-form objectives require multiple training runs:} Variational distributions $q$ that permit a closed-form approximation of the KL divergence require additional hyperparameters.
-Existing distributions that enable a closed-form KL divergence require a hierarchical Bayesian parameterization of the rank parameter $\boldsymbol\lambda$ \cite{wand2011mean,ghosh2019model}.
-Such hierarchical Bayesian parameterizations require up to five additional hyperparameters for the new random variables in the parametrization \cite{wand2011mean}.
+Existing distributions that enable a closed-form KL divergence require a hierarchical Bayesian parameterization of the rank parameter $\boldsymbol\lambda$ \cite{wand2011mean,ghosh2019model}, requiring up to five additional hyperparameters for the new random variables \cite{wand2011mean}.
 Additional hyperparameters would require additional tuning runs and remove the benefits of one-shot tensorized training.
 Therefore, we avoid this option. \item {\bf Challenge 2: Sampling-based approximation increases gradient variance:} Sampling-based approximation of the KL divergence leads to gradient instability during rank shrinkage.
-The main challenge is that the gradient variance with respect to the low-rank tensor factor parameters is proportional to the variance of $1/\boldsymbol\lambda$.
-In practical implementations, the gradient variance may explode during rank-shrinkage as $\boldsymbol\lambda$ approaches $ 0$, so sampling $\boldsymbol\lambda$ is not feasible. \end{itemize}
+The gradient variance with respect to the low-rank tensor factor parameters is proportional to the variance of $1/\boldsymbol\lambda$, and it may explode during rank-shrinkage as $\boldsymbol\lambda$ approaches $ 0$, so sampling $\boldsymbol\lambda$ is not feasible. \end{itemize}